sharmavins23/lsb-stego/README.md

 [Hackaday](https://hackaday.com/2022/05/01/how-to-hide-a-photo-in-a-photo/), the
 concept of which I will attempt to create an encoding and decoding stream for.

+## Current progress

+Image encoding is done.
+However, for larger image sizes, this procedure is ridiculously slow.
+Most of the holdup occurs on the binary conversion of each pixel value (despite being linear time), so I've added a shortcut for skipping this computation.
+It's recommended to only cloak smaller image files in large images for runtime.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a